Skip to main content.

 Elizabeth Peabody,Letter to Samuel Gray Ward, September 1850

-While we cannot change the fact that we no longer have access to the original mural charts, letters like these help to attest to the physical labor that was required to produce them.
-With its reference to the "stencilling" through which Peabody created her colorful symbols, as well as to its characterization of the tasks involved in making the charts as "drudgery," the letter also underscores the gendered dimensions of Peabody's knowledge work.
+While we cannot change the fact that we no longer have access to the mural charts themselves, letters like these help to attest to the physical labor that was required to produce them.
+With its reference to the “stencilling” through which Peabody created her colorful symbols, as well as to its characterization of the tasks involved as “drudgery,” the letter also exposes the gendered dimensions of Peabody's knowledge work.

 Women's work of various forms has much to contribute to larger narratives about the development of most scholarly disciplines and professional fields.
 A final example helps to underscore this point: most contemporary viewers, when seeing Peabody's charts for the first time, observe that they look like paintings by Piet Mondrian, the famous Dutch modernist.

-A photo of a quilt, consisting of 16 squares arranged in a 4x4 grid.
+A quilt consisting of 16 squares arranged in a 4x4 grid.
 Each square consists of strips of red, blue, and grey cloth, quilted into L-shaped patterns, set against an off-white background.

-A photo of a quilt with a geometric pattern.
+A quilt with a geometric pattern.
 Strips of pink, red, white, black, and brown are arranged either horizontally or vertically, resulting in a grid-like effect.

 Left: "Housetop," by Rachel Carey George, ca. 1935.